secretGeek/today-i-learned-staging/git/branch.md

 if: You've started to do some work but haven't committed anything yet.
-or: you're about to start some work...
+(or: you're about to start some work) and decide you'd like it to go to a new branch:

 It's as easy as this...